 - LIVING QUARTERS

 There is no additional cost for accommodations and clients are welcome to stay with us at the ranch or head to town to rent a hotel or room for the week.
 Included in the horse drive cost are accommodations onsite at the ranch, but guests are welcome to head to town to rent a hotel room if they prefer.
 It is important to note that our living quarters are true western bunkhouses in a rustic ranch setting.
 Each room has a minimum of two beds/bunks and as many as six.
 Please expect to share your room with at least one other person.
 There are common bathrooms for the bunkhouses with showers, sinks, and toilets.
 The ranch is located 13 miles outside of Craig, so we have limited cell phone service and no wireless internet.
 Be aware that you may need to go into town to make phones calls.
 This could also be a great opportunity to unplug, disconnect, and truly embrace the cowboy lifestyle!

 Sombrero Ranches has a full time cook, and we provide three meals a day for our family and volunteers.
 Guests are welcome to join us for meals at no additional cost.
 The serving schedule is posted along with a menu of meals for the day.
 We serve ranch style, family meals which consist of meat, potatoes, vegetables, salad, and sometimes dessert!
 Due to so many guests and staff, we are unable to accommodate special dietary needs.

 HOW DO I SIGN UP FOR THE HORSE DRIVE?

 Each year, guests are anxious to attend the drive and available spots on this “ride of a lifetime” disappear quickly!
 As such, we highly encourage you to reserve your spot promptly.
-The total cost for a “first-timer” is $2400.00 per person, which includes an authentic five-day horseback adventure, family-style dining, and bunkhouse accommodations at the ranch.
-The “first-timer” cost for 2019 is $2500.00, and a deposit, equal to half the total price, is required for all guests to hold your position for the Horse Drive.
+The Great American Horse drive is an authentic six-day horseback adventure, with family-style dining and complimentary bunkhouse accommodations at the ranch.
+The “first-timer” cost for 2019 is $2500.00, and a deposit, equal to half the total price, is required for all guests to hold your position.
 The full amount is due by April 1st.